 I got the recipe from a colleague of mine, Lauren, who raved about this chocolate cake.
 Supposedly, the recipe is very, very old and had been in her family for close to a 100 years.

 Having made this chocolate dump cake four times already, I can totally vouch for its greatness.
 It’s soft, delicate and moderately moist, with no excessive richness.
 It’s important to not over-bake this cake, otherwise it will come out dry.
 So far it hasn’t been an issue – I’ve pulled it out after exactly 40 minutes and it tasted great.

 Unlike in most ‘dump cake’ recipes, you will need to mix the ingredients together prior to ‘dumping’ them into a cake pan.
 No worries, it’s every bit as easy as any dump cake.
 But by mixing the ingredients you will ensure that no dry patches of flour remain in the cake.
-I’ve been using this technique in other dump cakes I make, for example my Peach Dump Cake, with great results.
+I’ve been using this technique while making other dump cakes with great results.